The Crystal Method

-The Crystal Method is an American electronic music act formed in Las Vegas, Nevada, by Ken Jordan and Scott Kirkland in the early 1990s.
+The Crystal Method is an American electronic music act formed in Las Vegas, Nevada, by Ken Jordan and Scott Kirkland in 1993.
 They were pioneers of the big beat genre and their music has appeared in numerous TV shows, films, video games, and advertisements.
 Their 1997 debut studio album Vegas was certified platinum in 2007, and saw follow-ups Tweekend, Legion of Boom, Divided by Night, and The Crystal Method.

 In 2017, Ken Jordan retired from music and left the group, with Scott Kirkland adopting The Crystal Method as a solo moniker.

 History

 The Crystal Method originally had two members, Ken Jordan and Scott Kirkland.
 Before The Crystal Method was formed, Jordan and Kirkland started working on music while working at a grocery store.
 Jordan was also a local DJ in Las Vegas as well as the college radio program director at UNLV.
 Jordan taught Kirkland how to DJ, and when Jordan moved to Los Angeles to work for a producer, Kirkland took over his job DJing at the local club.
 Kirkland also moved out to Los Angeles, and they formed The Crystal Method in 1993.

 While working as a production duo for a rapper, a person named Crystal would handle transportation needs.
 The rapper repeatedly referred to her method of transportation as "The Crystal Method."
 The pair adopted the name based on the layout of the three words and the sound of the name.